VictorGarciaAcosta/proyectomaven/README.md

 # proyectomaven
-this is done for a class' task you need maven to do use this project but you will not need any dependencies.
+this is done for a class' task, you need maven to make use of this project but you will not need any dependencies.